 - More input – No one wants a judge to tell them how much time they’re going to be able to spend with their child – when you and your spouse work together to determine this, you’ll likely end up with a parenting plan that you’re more comfortable with.

 Call Our Law Offices Today

-At the law offices of Whibbs Stone Barnett, P.A., we know that reaching an agreement regarding custody of a child can be an extremely challenging thing for parents to go through.
+At the law offices of Whibbs Stone Barnett Turner, PA, we know that reaching an agreement regarding custody of a child can be an extremely challenging thing for parents to go through.
 Our lawyers can guide you through creation of a parent plan, and can also represent you during mediation, negotiations, or even litigation.